 The surety company provides the CSLB a guarantee (the surety bond) that the customers, vendors, suppliers, and employees of a licensed contractor will receive payment for financial damages due to a violation of California Contractor License Law up to a limit of $15,000 (“penal sum” or “bond amount”).
 The bond company also directly receives claims from the public and determines the validity of claims.
 Ultimately, contractors are responsible for their actions and required by California Contractor License Law to reimburse the surety company for any payments made under the bond or face indefinite license suspension.

-Contractor license bond violations triggering a bond payout may include a contractor failing to pay employees or vendors, abandoning an uncompleted job or failure to repair faulty workmanship.
+Violations triggering a bond payout may include a contractor failing to pay employees or vendors, abandoning an uncompleted job or failure to repair faulty workmanship.

 Is a credit check required for California contractor license bonds?